-Active duty military members may be able to claim residency for tuition purposes.
-For a list of all rules, please visit the Residency page.
+For a list of all rules, please visit our Texas Residency page.

 Residency by Establishing Domicile